samiralam/rules-compendium/docs/dmg/7-treasure/magic-items.md

 * [Divine Word](/spells/2619144-divine-word)
 * [Finger of Death](/spells/2618885-finger-of-death)

-Once you use the sword to cast a spell, you can’t cast that spell again from it until the next dawn.
+Once you use the sword to cast a spell, you can't cast that spell again from it until the next dawn.

 ***Spirit of Kas.*** While the sword is on your person, you gain the following benefits: